 When Osaka turned 18, she lost age restrictions on the number of matches she could play.
 Osaka started competing against big names in 2016, as she made the third rounds of the Australian and French Opens in her appearances in the main draws of Grand Slams.
 One of her biggest milestones was reaching the final of Tokyo’s Pan Pacific Open in September 2016.

 Throughout her career, Osaka’s main tennis strength is her massive forehand, which helps her powerfully serve and aggressively play at the baseline.
 She has been described as charismatic, open about her strengths and faults, and honest about her ambitions.
-Even Serena Williams stated she is “very dangerous.”
-Most recently she achieved 1st place in the 2018 U.S. Open to win her first Grand Slam title.
+Osaka defeated Serena Williams in the 2018 U.S. Open to win her first Grand Slam title.
 The victory was marred by numerous penalties given to Williams which ultimately cost her the championship.
 Since then, Osaka has three addition grand slam titles–the Australian Open (2019, 2021) and the U.S. Open (202o).

 In 2021, Naomi Osaka withdrew from the French Open, citing mental health.
 However, she participated in the 2020 Tokyo Olympics, which was postponed until the summer of 2021 beecause of COVID-19, under the Japanese flag and lit the torch at the opening ceremony.